|Cash Back Rating:||4.9 / 5|

 The Capital One SavorOne card is a top pick for foodies, rewarding both dining in and eating out with a generous rate of cash back on both restaurant and grocery store purchases.
 Plus, it doesn’t charge an annual fee.

 The earning rate on the SavorOne card is clearly designed with foodies in mind.
-Cardholders earn 3 percent cash back on dining and entertainment purchases (such as concerts or movie tickets), 3 percent cash back at grocery stores (excluding superstores like Walmart® and Target®), 3 percent back on popular streaming services and 1 percent cash back on other purchases.
-Plus, you can earn 8% cash back on tickets at Vivid Seats through January 2023.
+Cardholders earn 3% cash back on dining and entertainment purchases (such as concerts or movie tickets), 3% cash back at grocery stores (excluding superstores like Walmart® and Target®), 3%back on popular streaming services and 1%cash back on other purchases.
+Plus, you can earn 5% cash back on hotels and rental cars booked through Capital One Travel and 8% back on tickets at Vivid Seats.
 For users who spend a lot in these categories, this is a great rewards rate for a card with no annual fee.
 It also makes a great pair to a flat rate card for users who don’t mind weighing their spending to different bonus categories.

 |Tip: For cardholders who are less worried about paying a high annual fee who want to maximize dining rewards, the Citi Prestige card offers the highest rewards rate currently available on those purchases.
 However, its high $495 annual fee means it might be out of reach for some.|

 However, more modest spenders – or cardholders who want to put all of their purchases on one card – might get a bit more value out of a card that offers a flat rate of cash back or different bonus categories.
-Based on average consumer spend (determined by the Bureau of Labor Statistics), we estimate the SavorOne earns an average of 1.88 percent cash back.
-While this rates well among popular rewards cards, it is not the best rate you can find.
-The Citi® Double Cash Card, for example, earns up to 2 percent cash back on every purchase – 1 percent when you buy and an additional 1 percent for paying your bill on time.
-Here’s a quick look at earning rates of other popular rewards cards:
+Based on average consumer spend (determined by the Bureau of Labor Statistics), we estimate the SavorOne earns an average of 2.41% cash back, one of the best rates you can find.
+This could even beat out the Citi® Double Cash Card, which earns up to 2% cash back on every purchase – 1% when you buy and an additional 1% for paying your bill on time.

 Many of these cards with a higher average rewards rate charge a higher annual fee, so you’ll have to consider how that fits into your budget before jumping at an impressive rate.